Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Choosing the Right Tools at This Stage

-Simple muslin washcloths, like Little Bamboo Muslin Baby Wash Cloths 6 Pack, are a staple in Montessori homes—used daily for cleaning, routines, and gradually teaching children to care for themselves.
+Simple muslin washcloths, like Little Bamboo Muslin Baby Wash Cloths 6 Pack, often a staple in Montessori homes because they are lightweight, accessible for small hands, and used repeatedly throughout the day for wiping, cleaning, and self-care routines.

-But increasingly, your toddler benefits from materials they can actively use.
+But increasingly, your toddler benefits from materials that allow them to participate actively rather than simply being cared for.

 By this stage, practical life becomes part of everyday routines.